topukhan/blogPost/README.md

-# Simple Blog Post CRUD Application
+# Social Media Blog Post CRUD Application

 This is a simple mini project that demonstrates a blog post CRUD application with user-post one-to-many relationship and search functionality.